byu-cpe/Maeser/sphinx-docs/development/development_setup.md

 # Development Setup

 This guide walks you through setting up a Maeser development environment from scratch.
-You’ll learn how to clone the repository, configure your Python environment, install dependencies, run tests, build the docs, and (optionally) set up on Windows via WSL.
+You’ll learn how to clone the repository, configure your Python environment, install dependencies, run tests, and build the docs.

 ---